LowTide-Dev/llm-probing-project/writeup/writeup.md

 Labels are derived directly from simulation outputs rather than manually assigned, giving us ground-truth annotations grounded in physical definitions.
 We aim for approximately 150 examples per class per task.

+This is where I am currently at in my work.
+I am creating more of the outputs neccesary and collecting already existing ones and making sure they are clean.

 ### 3.2 Models

-We compare two BERT-style encoder models:
+We compare three BERT-style encoder models:

 | Model | Description |
 |-------|-------------|